 Marketing.
 GeoSN places may be commercial (e.g., restaurants).
-The fact that two (or more) such places belong to the same geosocial cluster indicates that there is a high likelihood that a user who likes one place would also be interested to visit the other(s).
+The fact that two (or more) such places belong to the same geo-social cluster indicates that there is a high likelihood that a user who likes one place would also be interested to visit the other(s).
 Therefore, by having knowledge of a place's geo-social cluster, the management of the place may initiate campaigns to users who visited other places in the same cluster, or a set of places could do collaborative promotion (e.g., a discount for users who visit multiple places in the cluster).
+In addition, the usergroups that are relevant to a cluster could be relative to certain time periods.
+For example, shopping places in downtown are visited during the evening by people who have to work and could not shop at daytime, while supermarkets and small shops in the suburbs are usually visited by housewives in the daytime.
+Such geo-social-temporal clusters can be useful to marketing or advertising companies, which may benefit from understanding the (time sensitive) shopping habits of various social groups.

-Compared to conventional density-based spatial clusters, geosocial clusters detected by DCPGS exhibit larger intra-cluster social strength, as we confirm experimentally in Section 4.
+Compared to conventional density-based spatial clusters, geosocial clusters detected by DCPGS exhibit larger intra-cluster social strength, as we confirm experimentally in Section 3.
 DCPGS also has additional advantages.
 First, DCPGS uses geo-social splitting criteria; for example, DCPGS splits clusters, which are spatially dense, but they are separated by barriers, such as rivers or walls, or visitors' weak social connections.
 Second, DCPGS finds spatially loose clusters that include sets of places that (pairwise) are not very close to each other (and therefore violate a typically tight spatial density threshold), but have very tight social relationships with each other.
 Such places satisfy our DCPGS criteria.
 On the other hand, DBSCAN is less flexible in including them in the same cluster as loosening its spatial distance threshold would result in putting everything in a single huge cluster.
 Third, DCPGS can discover geo-social clusters with fuzzy spatial boundaries; such clusters cannot be identified by spatial clustering, which defines strict spatial boundaries between clusters.
 Our evaluation is based on case studies and on the use of quantitative measures that we also propose in this paper.
 In addition, we demonstrate that the social distance measure we propose and use in DCPGS is more effective compared to alternative measures (based on node-to-node proximity).
 Overall, the results of our evaluation indicate that the social relationships between users who visit places have great impact in the clustering of places and cannot be overlooked.
+Furthermore, considering the temporal information in the clustering not only reveals how the clusters evolve with time, but also helps finding groups of places having more coherent social relationships.